-There are many forms of treatment for substance use disorder.
-Each one with its strengths, others with weaknesses.
-However, the treatment approaches aren’t necessarily bad practices; what makes a form of care strong or weak is actually not strength or weakness but the treatment’s relevancy to the individual in rehab.
+There are many forms of treatment for substance use disorder—each one with its strengths, others with weaknesses.
+However, the treatment approaches aren’t necessarily bad practices.
+What makes treatment practice strong or weak is the treatment’s relevancy to the individual in rehab.
 For example, group therapy could be a better choice for a person than individual therapy.

 Table of Contents

 - Benefits of Group Therapy for Substance Abuse